Ezgjan Alioski

-Ezgjan Alioski (Езѓан Алиоски; born 12 February 1992) is a Macedonian professional footballer who plays as a winger or wing-back for Turkish Süper Lig club Fenerbahçe, on loan from Saudi club Al-Ahli, and for the North Macedonia national team.
+Ezgjan Alioski (Езѓан Алиоски; born 12 February 1992) is a Macedonian professional footballer who plays as a defender or midfielder for Swiss Super League club Lugano and the North Macedonia national team.

 He is commonly known as 'Gjanni'.

-A versatile left-footed player, he predominantly plays on the left wing, and can also play as striker, attacking midfielder, right wing, left wing-back or as a left-back.
+A versatile left-footed player, Alioski can play as a striker, defensive midfielder, attacking midfielder, right winger, left wing-back or as a left-back.

+Alioski was dubbed by Leeds United supporters as their own “Duracell Bunny”, for his high level of pace and stamina.

 Club career

 Early career

 Having joined their youth academy in 2003, Alioski began his career as a left-back in the second team of Young Boys from 2010 to 2013, where he scored four goals in 57 matches.
 In January 2013, he went to Schaffhausen on loan, before joining on a permanent transfer in October 2013, scoring four goals in 77 matches.

 Lugano

 He joined Lugano on loan in January 2016, and made his debut on 13 February in a 2–1 loss against Thun.
 Despite signing him as a left back, then Lugano manager Zdeněk Zeman converted Alioski into an attacking right winger and striker towards the end of the 2015–16 season.
 He scored his first goal for the club on 11 May 2016 in a 4–0 win to Zürich.

 In June 2016, his move was made permanent.
 New manager Andrea Manzo continued to play Alioski in the attacking roles once the season started.
 He scored his first goal of the campaign in his second game on 30 July 2016, in a 2–1 win over Young Boys.
 He scored seven goals in his first ten games at the club.
-On 19 April 2017, Alioski scored a hat-trick for Lugano in a 4–2 victory against Sion.
+On 9 April 2017, Alioski scored a hat-trick for Lugano in a 4–2 victory against Sion.

 He continued to impress during his first season and helped guide Lugano to a third-place finish in the Swiss Super League.
 He scored 16 goals in 34 games for Lugano and was the third top goalscorer in the league in the 2016–17 season, behind Seydou Doumbia (20) and Guillaume Hoarau (18).
 He was also the third highest in the division in terms of his assists, after making 14 in his 34 games, behind Yoric Ravet (17) and Matteo Tosetti (15).